ipfs/ipfs-companion/docs/node-types.md

 When in doubt, run go-ipfs as External node instead.

-## (Public)
+## Public

-Public node is used as an implicit fallback for its Gateway functionality when External node is offline or Embedded node is used.
+Public node is not a part of the toggle UI.
+It is used as an implicit fallback for its Gateway functionality when External node is offline or Embedded node is used.
 It does not expose API port.